Nebuchadnezzar II 023

 -bi-tu-uk-ka re--nu-ú dAMAR.UTU É e--šu

-(iii 47) By your merciful command, O Marduk, may the house that I built stay in good repair forever so that I may be sated with its luxuriousness.
+(iii 47) By your command, O merciful Marduk, may the house that I built stay in good repair forever (and) I may be sated with its luxuriousness.
 May I reach the prime of (my) life (and) attain very old age inside it.
 May I receive inside it the substantial tribute of kings of the (four) quarters (of the world and) all of the people.
-From the horizon to the zenith, wherever the sun rises, may I not have enemies nor acquire (any) troublemaker(s).
-Inside it, may my descendants rule over the black-headed (people) forever.

 iii 4848